amritpalkaur7623/Induction_Program/README.md

 The day started with locating our rooms for <mark>English and Maths Proficiency Tests</mark> English Test was from 9.40am to 10.30am and Maths test was from 10.50am to 12.00 noon.After that we enjoyed our Lunch Break from 12 to 1 pm.

 We started seating in the auditorium by 1pm.
-There came a team of three members from ***Buddy4Study*** -List 1
+There came a team of three members from ***Buddy4Study***
--Mr. Manoj Kumar
+- Mr. Manoj Kumar
--Mr. Manish Kumar
+- Mr. Manish Kumar
--Mr. Shivam Sharma
+- Mr. Shivam Sharma
 Mr.Manoj Kumar told us about CSR fund and Satya Scholarship Program.Then his companion told us about how to apply for it.
 Then **Dr. Arshsdeep Singh*** gave a very interesting lecture on the topic-"Food:A pivotal role in student's overall wellness".He told us to include ***Ghee,Buttermilk and Jaggery*** in our daily life.